A PhD at imec, a unique environment:

-All these application documents must be sent in PDF to email@example.com before closure of the application window.
+All these application documents must be sent in separate PDF forms to firstname.lastname@example.org before closure of the application window.
 If we have not received all required documents by the application deadline, your application will not be reviewed.

 We don’t accept any revised documents or additional information after the application is submitted, so please be sure to review your application form, statement of purpose and other documents very carefully before submitting your application.

 We recommend that you keep legalized copies of your Bachelor's and Master's certificate and mark sheets readily available as you will be required to send them to imec in case of acceptance to the imec doctoral program.

 If you want to apply as a PhD student, you should have a Master's degree.
 Further requirements may depend on your nationality and on the university that issued your Master degree.
 If you have a Master's degree from a non-EEA country, we might require you to take a pre-doctoral exam depending on your educational profile.
 A pre-doc will make your Master's degree equivalent to a Belgian Master's degree.
 In most cases, a pre-doctoral year consists of attending two classes, passing an exam and giving a presentation to a pre-doctoral jury.